theme-ontology/python-totolo/README.md

 Python's builtin methods `help()` and `dir()` yield useful information on any of these objects.
 The above linked source code for them is intended to be readable.
-For any story, theme, field or keyword objects you can obtain a canonical text representation that is the same as it would be if the ontology was written to file.
+For any story, theme, field or keyword objects you can obtain a text representation that is the same as it would be if the ontology was written to file.

 ```python
 text_s = story.text_canonical(); story.print()